-It was then, as I cradled the shattered dismembered body of my beloved Chavah, that I realized the screaming was mine.
+As I cradled the shattered, dismembered body of my beloved Chavah, it was then that I realized the screaming was mine.

-NOTE: The above short story written back in 1996 was prompted by an actual event.
-On March 4, 1996, on the eve of Purim, Hamas murdered 14 Israelis, children, and adults, and wounded 130 in a terrorist attack in Tel Aviv.
-In watching an interview with a mother who lost her young daughter, I was haunted by her words, her loss, and her unrecoverable heartbreak.
+NOTE: On March 4, 1996, on the eve of Purim, Hamas murdered 13 Israelis, children, and adults and wounded 130 in a terrorist attack in Tel Aviv.
 The attack was the fourth suicide bombing in Israel in nine days, bringing the death toll during that span to over 60. https://www.youtube.com/watch?v=KwkNTvxs9Lw